Solomon-Million/Deepfake-Synthetic-Speech-Detection-using-ASVspoof-and-IEMOCAP-Datasets/README.md

 # Deepfake-Synthetic-Speech-Detection-using-ASVspoof-and-IEMOCAP-Datasets
-Abstract—Abstract—The generation, proliferation, and manipulation of synthetic speech data have raised serious concerns regarding its potential misuse for malicious purposes, such as identity theft and misinformation.
+Abstract—The generation, proliferation, and manipulation of synthetic speech data have raised serious concerns regarding its potential misuse for malicious purposes, such as identity theft and misinformation.
 While many existing synthetic